VirtoCommerce/vc-module-Authorize.Net/README.md

 # Settings
 The module can be configured in the following places:
-- Platfrom config file: appsettings.json
+- Platform config file: appsettings.json
 - Store-specific settings: Stores -> (your store) -> Payment methods -> Authorize.Net payment gateway -> Settings

-Confidential account settings AccountNumber and LicenseKey provided by Avalara during registration process should be configured in appsetting.json:
+Confidential Authorize.Net account settings should be configured in appsetting.json:
 * **API login id** - Authorize.Net API login ID from credentials
 * **Transaction key** - Authorize.Net transaction key from credentials
 * **SHA2 hash key** - Authorize.Net SHA2 hash key used for relay response validation.
 Should be created in Authorize.Net account setting "API Credentials & Keys".